How Does Tax Affect My Pension?

-For 'defined contribution' pension arrangements (savings based pensions) the Annual Allowance applies to the total contributions you and your employer pay to any registered pension scheme (not just a Carillion scheme) in any one tax year (the "pension input period" for most Carillion schemes, including the Carillion Pension Plan, runs from 6 April to 5 April and aligns with the Tax Year).
+For 'defined contribution' pension arrangements (savings based pensions like the Carillion Pension Plan) the Annual Allowance applies to the total contributions you and your employer pay to any UK registered pension scheme (not just a Carillion scheme) in any one tax year (the "pension input period" for most Carillion schemes, including the Carillion Pension Plan, runs from 6 April to 5 April and aligns with the Tax Year).

 If the total amount of contributions in the pension input period exceeds your Annual Allowance, the excess is normally taxed (the "Annual Allowance Charge") based on the total level of your current earnings and the amount of "excess" pensions saving added together .
 Normally the individual will pay the Annual Allowance Charge due by completing a Self-Assessment tax return.

-The Plan administrator will provide you with a "Pensions Savings Statement", if your savings under the Plan exceed your Annual Allowance, to assist with the Self-Assessment tax return.
+The Plan administrator will provide you with a "Pensions Savings Statement", if your savings under the Carillion Pension Plan exceed your Annual Allowance, to assist with the Self-Assessment tax return.

 The standard Annual Allowance for 2017-18 is £40,000.

-The clauses in the 2017 Finance Bill which would have introduced a new lower "Money Purchase Annual Allowance" of £4,000 per annum (currently £10,000 per annum) where defined contribution pension savings have been "flexibly" accessed were withdrawn prior to the General Election.
-The Government has announced these clauses will be re-introduced in the next Finance Bill and will be applied retrospectively to 6 April 2017, although these provisions have not yet been enacted.
+The clauses in the 2017 Finance Bill which would have introduced a new lower "Money Purchase Annual Allowance" of £4,000 per annum (currently £10,000 per annum) where defined contribution pension savings have been "flexibly" accessed were withdrawn prior to the 2017 General Election.
+The Government has re-introduced these provisions in the current Finance Bill and they will be applied retrospectively to 6 April 2017, although these provisions have not yet been enacted.
 This does mean that some members may be affected retrospectively and have to pay an Annual Allowance Charge depending on thier circumstances.
 Members are advised to seek financial advice if they think they may be affected.